FOSH-following-demand/Incubator/meeting-notes.md

  -- check how the building of the first prototype is going, see if there are any problems.
  -- If things are already working properly, think about testing/calibrating and writing a manual for other people to build.

+## May 23, 2019

+Status quo on the project:

+Questions: What material to use for the frame - wood, metal, which metal - should be low-cost and durable.
+Options: impregnated wood or insulated with styrophome

+Local suppliers in Yaoundé - add to this list: https://github.com/FOSH-following-demand/local_suppliers/blob/master/electronic_components.csv

+Next local meeting Friday, May 24
+- Agenda items: